flaab/picara-php-framework/README.md

 php scripts/picara scaffold model modelname php scripts/picara scaffold all
 ```
-## Directory Structure

 ## Develop your application
-Develop your application in the testing environment and when you are finished, go to the next step.
+Develop your application in the testing environment.
+Use the scripts described above whenever possible.

 ## Deployment
 Deployment should be done using Apache Server.